Zoinks! (A Halloween Tale)

 'You can come through, it's perfectly safe,' added Ginny.

 Nicole cautiously led her friends towards the voices, and they emerged into a large brick undercroft.
 Three rough-looking men lay unconscious on the floor.
 One was small, elderly, and weedy looking, but the other two were huge bruisers, and Nicole wondered how the quartet had managed to knock them out so quickly.
-Hermione was examining a ladder in her pink tights.
-Ron and Ginny appeared to be unscathed.
+Hermione was examining a ladder in her pink tights, but Ron and Ginny appeared to be unscathed.
 All three of the men were tightly bound with ropes, and Ginny was crouched down checking the ropes on the largest man.

-There was no sign of Harry, but one wall of the crypt was partly excavated and, as Nicole watched, Harry was crawled back out from it.
+There was no sign of Harry, but one wall of the crypt was partly excavated and, as Nicole watched, Harry was crawling back out from it.
 His white sweater was covered in cobwebs and brick dust and his blue jeans were filthy.

 'This tunnel leads through into the cellar of the jeweller's shop next door,' said Harry.